 About Richard Worzel - Futurist and Innovation Speaker:

-Leading forecaster and futurist Richard Worzel is a Chartered Financial Analyst and best-selling author of Who Owns Tomorrow?.
-Richard is also a frequent media commentator on business and economic trends.
+Richard Worzel is a leading forecaster and futurist, a Chartered Financial Analyst and best-selling author of Who Owns Tomorrow?.
+Richard is also a frequent media commentator on business, innovation, economic trends and technology.

 Richard challenges organizations to examine the future and plan for the dizzying changes to come.
-In his compelling presentations, seminars and workshops, Richard equips groups with the ability to understand the changes they will face in the years ahead, and with the tools to leverage those changes.
+In his compelling presentations, seminars and workshops, Richard equips groups with the ability to understand the changes they will face in the years ahead, and provides the tools to leverage those changes.

-His highly customized Inventing the Future presentations help groups to identify the major forces that will affect their business as well as their personal lives.
+His highly customized presentations help groups to identify the major forces that will affect their business as well as their personal lives.
 In order to help your group learn to leverage upcoming transformations, Richard identifies factors that will have dramatic implications for your industry in the near future, working through possible scenarios, contingencies, and the development of effective plans and strategies.

 Richard Worzel is known for his professionalism and enthusiasm in preparing and presenting to a great variety of audiences.
 He works closely with conference planners to develop a customized presentation that is useful, thought-provoking, and entertaining.

-Recent clients include: IBM, Standard Life, Investors Group, MacLean Hunter Publishing, Xerox, Merrill Lynch, 3Com, Mackenzie Financial, AIM Funds, among others.
+Recent clients include: IBM, Standard Life, Investors Group, MacLean Hunter Publishing, Xerox, Merrill Lynch, 3Com, Mackenzie Financial, AIM Funds, among many others.

 What Richard Worzel Talks About: